vi-mcw196/CV/index.md

 - Hitches in radio simulation and operation area
 - Creating and reviewing requirements for functional, design and interface specifications based on system and HW specification
 - Programming using Python
-- Testing using pytest
 - Experience with version control systems (GIT), Agile, Scrum
-- Virtualization, hardware and network troubleshooting

 ### EPAM
 ->_Kyiv, Ukraine_